 Grace makes no worldly sense

-Effort comes naturally.
-Effort is what we know.
+Effort comes naturally and effort is what we know.
 With great effort we strive, we work, we do.
 We’re good people.
-And we strive, we work, and we do some more.
+And we strive, and work, and do some more.
 Effort makes it about us.
 We’ve got this.